Lower Energy Costs, Reduced Emissions, Secure and Resilient Energy Supply

 Operations and Maintenance $0.005/kilowatt-hour (kWh) - $0.015/kWh for maintenance, depending on type of equipment and operations and maintenance (O&M) procurement approach; possible cost for energy consultant to negotiate fuel purchase, depending on system size and in-house capabilities.

-Benefits of CHP CHPs achieve efficiencies of 60 to 80 percent, compared to average fossil-fueled power plant efficiencies of 33 percent in the United States.
+Benefits CHPs achieve efficiencies of 60 to 80 percent, compared to average fossil-fueled power plant efficiencies of 33 percent in the United States.
 This improvement in efficiency translates to:

 • Reduced total fossil fuel use.